vostersc/training/Concepts.md

+### Quotes
+- "So here’s a sign that you’ve hired the wrong people: you have to start making stupid rules.
+All of a sudden you're like, 'I can’t believe I have to tell people to stop watching Netflix on the job, or don’t steal each other’s food, or don’t show up to a work event drunk.'
+It’s like, these are obvious things.
+And then you wonder, 'Man, these people are so dumb.'
+The only person dumber than that would be the person who’s hiring them." - Alex Hormozi

 ### Why You Should Enter Every Conversation With the Awareness that You Could Be Wrong
 [The new and improved Gas Tesla.](https://www.youtube.com/shorts/pXVwt3BPPlE)